jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/understanding-dep/index.md

 the reboot. **If you don’t have that information, please don’t change the `DEP` value or your system will become unusable.**

-With that in place, we can check again our exploit to see if `DEP` really prevents the execution of the instructions of our shellcode.
+With that in place, we can check our exploit again to see if `DEP` really prevents the execution of the instructions of our shellcode.

-**NOTE:** We will talk about Hardware-based `DEP` which uses the NX bit of the CPU to mark memory regions as non-executable.
-Software-based `DEP` will only prevent SEH-based overflows and it’s not in the scope of this article.
+**NOTE:** We will talk about Hardware-based `DEP`, which uses the NX bit of the CPU to mark memory regions as non-executable.
+Software-based `DEP` will only prevent SEH-based overflows, and that’s not in the scope of this article.
 You can get more information on SEH-based exploits [here](../vulnserver-gmon/).